MaggieLi1111/Assignment3-C-/README.md

 22. True/False.
 A class can have more than one base class.

+False

 24. True/False.
 A class can implement more than one interface.

+True

 Working with methods

 1. Let’s make a program that uses methods to accomplish a task.
 Let’s take an array and